jasonthorpebuchanan/jasonthorpebuchanan.github.io/about/index.md

 <br><br>
 <!-- new sentence -->
-Current projects include a large work on the subject of human memory for the International Contemporary Ensemble and Hong Kong New Music Ensemble, commissioned by the MATA Festival in NYC, and research in the field of telematic performance with the [Switch~ Ensemble].
+Current projects include a large work on the subject of human memory for the Hong Kong New Music Ensemble, commissioned by the MATA Festival in NYC, research in the field of telematic performance with the [Switch~ Ensemble], and development of new systems for gestural tracking/interactivity for audiovisual performance within the <a href="https://www.hfmdd.de/hochschule/institute-einrichtungen/hybrid-music-lab" target="blank">Hybrid Music Lab, HfM Dresden.</a>

   <br>